apache/mesos/docs/upgrades.md

   * Deprecated sandbox links with 'slave' keyword in the WebUI.
   * Deprecated `slave` subcommand for mesos-cli.

+<a name="1-0-x-workdir"></a>

+Mesos 1.0 removes the default value for the agent `work_dir`.
+This flag is now required, and the agent will exit immediately if it is not provided.

 <a name="1-0-x-credentials-file"></a>

 * Mesos 1.0 deprecates the use of plain text credential files in favor of JSON-formatted credential files.